nkzw-tech/fbtee/README.md

 }
 ```

-Let's go through these commands ones by one:
+Here is what each command does:

-- `fbtee manifest --src src` searches through files in the `src` directory and generates a manifest file (`.src_manifest.json`) that lists all the files containing `<fbt>` tags.
+- `fbtee manifest --src src` searches through files in the `src` directory and generates a manifest file (`.src_manifest.json`) that lists all the files translatable strings marked with `<fbt>`.
 In addition it creates `.enum_manifest.json` which lists all the files containing `<fbt:enum>` tags.
-These files will be put into `.gitignore` as they are auto-generated and should not be checked into version control.
-You can adjust the `--src` parameter to point to your source directory.
-If your source directory is for example the root use `--src .` or if it's an app folder use `--src app`.
+Since these files are auto-generated, we recommend adding them to your `.gitignore`.
 - `fbtee collect --manifest < .src_manifest.json > .source_strings.json` reads the manifest file and extracts all the strings marked for translation into a `.source_strings.json` file.
 This file should be uploaded to your translation provider as the source for your translations.
-The file itself will also be put into `.gitignore`.
-As you might be able to see in theory both the output file name of the manifest command, as well as input and ouput of the collect command are configurable.
-Yet we recommend to stick with the default values.
 - `fbtee translate --translations translations/*.json --jenkins > src/translations.json` reads all the translations in the `translations/` directory and compiles them into a single `src/translations.json` file.
 This file is used by **fbtee** to display translated content in your app.
 The `--translations` parameter specifies the path to the translation files.
 The `--jenkins` flag is used to define the utilized [hash function](https://en.wikipedia.org/wiki/Jenkins_hash_function).
 You can adjust the `--translations` parameter to point to your translation directory.
 If your translations are within your app directory in a folder called `i18n`, for example, you'd use `--translations app/i18n/*.json`.
 The output is the translation file used by **fbtee**.
-This file is going to be referred to in your applications entry point, therefor it needs to be generated as part of the build, but should not be part of your version control.
-Also here you should adjust the output file name to your needs.
-For example if we're going with an app folder structure we could use `> app/translations.json`.
-As this command requires the translations to be present in the `translations/` directory to create a valid json to be used, you first need to create such files based on the `.source_strings.json` received as part of the collect command.
+This file is going to be referred to in your applications entry point, therefor it needs to be generated as part of the build, but should not be part of version control.
+This command requires the translations to be present in the `translations/` directory, created based on real translations of what was previously collected using the `collect` command.

-So in a first step - given you've added the commands to your package.json script section - run these commands to set up the initial files:
+Now, the first step is to run these commands to set up the initial strings for translation:

 ```bash
 npm run fbtee:manifest && npm run fbtee:collect
 ```

-The files generated by these - as previously said - should not be checked into version control.
-Add the following entries to your `.gitignore`:
+The files generated by these commands should be added to `.gitignore`:

 ```
 .src_manifest.json